noztas/DataAnalystProjects/Movie_Correlation_Project_Python/README.md

 - Converted categorical features into a numeric format
 - Built a correlation matrix to detect strong relationships
 - Visualized key findings using regression plots and heatmaps

+This was a great opportunity to combine **data wrangling, EDA, and storytelling**.